-Fresh Vista For ICT Literacy Through DBI Campuses - Nigeria Today - Nigeria Today
+Nigeria: Fresh Vista for ICT Literacy Through DBI Campuses - AllAfrica.com - Nigeria Today

 |

-Fresh Vista For ICT Literacy Through DBI Campuses
+Nigeria: Fresh Vista for ICT Literacy Through DBI Campuses

-It has been proven and commonly accepted that information and communication technology (ICT) is the engine room of the 21st century and beyond as it charts the economic, religious, cultural, legal and social life of nations, particularly those of …
+Abuja — It has been proven and commonly accepted that information and communication technology (ICT) is the engine room of the 21st century and beyond as it charts the economic, religious, cultural, legal and social life of nations, particularly those …

 Kano grants N221m waiver to MTN